therealsharath/therealsharath/README.md

 - ⚡ Fun fact: ...
 -->

-## I'm a SWE intern at HubSpot and a rising junior at Georgia Tech.
+## I'm an SWE intern at HubSpot and a rising junior at Georgia Tech.
 ### A little more about me?
 Thought you'd never ask 😭💙
 - ⚡ Working (and having a blast) with the CRM Filters FE team at HubSpot!
 - 🤝 Engineering Manager at <a href="https://bitsofgood.org/" target="_blank">Bits of Good</a>, Georgia Tech's Hack4Impact chapter building software for non-profits in Atlanta and beyond.